SPL Industries Ltd leads gainers in 'B' group

 ALSO READ

-Arihant Foundations & Housing reports standalone net loss of Rs 0.09 crore in the March 2019 quarter
+CIL Nova Petrochemicals reports standalone net loss of Rs 0.64 crore in the March 2019 quarter

+CIL Nova Petrochemicals reports standalone net loss of Rs 0.54 crore in the December 2018 quarter

 -

-Manugraph India Ltd, JHS Svendgaard Laboratories Ltd, Megasoft Ltd and Arihant Foundations & Housing Ltd are among the other gainers in the BSE's 'B' group today, 13 June 2019.
+CIL Nova Petrochemicals Ltd, National Steel & Agro Industries Ltd, TGB Banquets & Hotels Ltd and Sanwaria Consumer Ltd are among the other gainers in the BSE's 'B' group today, 14 June 2019.

-Manugraph India Ltd, JHS Svendgaard Laboratories Ltd, Megasoft Ltd and Arihant Foundations & Housing Ltd are among the other gainers in the BSE's 'B' group today, 13 June 2019.
+CIL Nova Petrochemicals Ltd, National Steel & Agro Industries Ltd, TGB Banquets & Hotels Ltd and Sanwaria Consumer Ltd are among the other gainers in the BSE's 'B' group today, 14 June 2019.

-Manugraph India Ltd soared 14.06% to Rs 21.5.
+CIL Nova Petrochemicals Ltd surged 13.60% to Rs 15.45.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 22238 shares were traded on the counter so far as against the average daily volumes of 7662 shares in the past one month.
+On the BSE, 2 shares were traded on the counter so far as against the average daily volumes of 629 shares in the past one month.

-JHS Svendgaard Laboratories Ltd surged 13.18% to Rs 24.9.
+National Steel & Agro Industries Ltd soared 10.53% to Rs 3.99.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 36711 shares were traded on the counter so far as against the average daily volumes of 21356 shares in the past one month.
+On the BSE, 710 shares were traded on the counter so far as against the average daily volumes of 4557 shares in the past one month.

-Megasoft Ltd advanced 9.99% to Rs 8.81.
+TGB Banquets & Hotels Ltd advanced 9.97% to Rs 7.17.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 1.43 lakh shares were traded on the counter so far as against the average daily volumes of 11929 shares in the past one month.
+On the BSE, 15777 shares were traded on the counter so far as against the average daily volumes of 5231 shares in the past one month.

-Arihant Foundations & Housing Ltd gained 9.61% to Rs 27.95.
+Sanwaria Consumer Ltd exploded 9.74% to Rs 6.87.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 802 shares were traded on the counter so far as against the average daily volumes of 490 shares in the past one month.
+On the BSE, 2.58 lakh shares were traded on the counter so far as against the average daily volumes of 1.72 lakh shares in the past one month.

 Powered by Capital Market - Live News